MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

     Number of blocks: 3
     Compression type: zlib
     Variable information:
-    Var 1: ArrDelay, Type: integer, Low/High: (-86, 1490)
+    Var 1: ArrDelay
+	       702 factor levels: 6 -8 -2 1 -14 ...
+451 430 597 513 432
     Var 2: CRSDepTime, Type: numeric, Storage: float32, Low/High: (0.0167, 23.9833)
     Var 3: DayOfWeek
            7 factor levels: Monday Tuesday Wednesday Thursday Friday Saturday Sunday

-### About data storage in Microsoft R

-In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.
-As noted, **rxImport** can create a data source object with or without the .xdf file.
-If you omit the *outFile* argument or set it NULL, the return object is a data frame containing the data.

-A data frame is the fundamental data structure in R and is fully supported in R Server.
-It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
-Subsequent rows provide data values for each variable associated with a single observation.
-A data frame is a temporary data structure, created when you load some data.
-It exists only for the duration of the session.

-An .xdf file is a binary file format native to Microsoft R, used for persisting data on disk.
-The organization of an .xdf file is column-based, one column per variable, which is optimum for the variable orientation of data used in statistics and predictive analytics.
-With .xdf, you can load subsets of the data for targeted analysis.
-Also, .xdf files include precomputed metadata that is immediately available with no additional processing.

-Creating an .xdf is not required, but when data sets are large or complex, .xdf files can help by compressing data and by allocating data into chunks that can be read and refreshed independently.
-Additionally, on distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large data sets.

-> [!Tip]
-> You can use **rxImport** to load all or part of an .xdf into a data frame by specifying an .xdf file as the input.
-Doing so instantiates a data source object for the .xdf file, but without loading its data.
-Having an object represent the data source can come in handy.
-It doesn’t take up much memory, and it can be used in many other RevoScaleR objects interchangeably with a data frame.

-### Control factor level ordering
+### Control string conversion and factor level ordering

+Setting *stringsAsFactors* to TRUE has built-in behaviors that can have unintended consequences.
+For example, we might not want every character variable to become a factor, as evident by the factor level conversion for ArrDelay.
+You can use the *colClasses* argument to explicitly set the data type of a particular variable.

-Setting *stringsAsFactors* to TRUE sets the levels specification for *DayOfWeek* to the unique strings found in that variable, listed in the order in which they are encountered.
-Since this order is arbitrary, and can easily vary from data set to data set, it is better to explicitly specify the levels in a predefined order using the *colInfo* argument.
+Additionally, factor levels are listed in the order in which they are encountered during import, which could result in an arbitrary list.
+To override the default, you can explicitly specify the levels in a predefined order using the *colInfo* argument.

-Let's rerun the import operation with a fixed order for days of the week:
+Rerun the import operation to use a fixed data type for ArrDelay and an alternative fixed order for days of the week:

     ~~~~
 	colInfo <- list(DayOfWeek = list(type = "factor",
-	    levels = c("Monday", "Tuesday", "Wednesday", "Thursday",
+	    levels = c("Saturday", "Sunday", "Monday", "Tuesday", "Wednesday", "Thursday",
-	    "Friday", "Saturday", "Sunday")))
+	    "Friday")))

-	airXdfData <- rxImport(inData=mysource, outFile="airExample.xdf",
+	airXdfData <- rxImport(inData=mysource, outFile="c:/Users/Temp/airExample.xdf", missingValueString="M",
-	missingValueString="M", rowsPerRead=200000, colInfo  = colInfo,
+	rowsPerRead=200000, colInfo  = colInfo, colClasses=c(ArrDelay="character"),
     overwrite=TRUE)
     ~~~~

 Notice that once you supply the *colInfo* argument, you no longer need to specify *stringsAsFactors* because *DayOfWeek* is the only factor variable.

-## Get row counts, column counts, and rows

-Using the small *airXdfData* object representing the airExample.xdf file, you can apply standard R methods to get additional information about the data set, such as the number of rows, columns, and the first several rows of the data set.
+## Load a data subset

+This exercise shows you how to use **rxReadXdf** to read an arbitrary chunk of the data set into a data frame for further examination.
+As a first step, lets get the number of rows, columns, and return the initial rows to better understand the available data.
+Standard R methods provide this information.

 	nrow(airXdfData)
 	ncol(airXdfData)
 	head(airXdfData)

 	> nrow(airXdfData)
-	[1] 6e+05
+	[1] 600000
 	> ncol(airXdfData)
 	[1] 3
 	> head(airXdfData)